PetarMihalj/cpack/README.md

 ### The solution

-The next shell block contains your main source file which uses system library `bits/stdc++.h` and your own library `example_header.hpp`.
+The next shell block contains your main source file which uses system libraries `bits/stdc++.h` and `algorithm` and your own library `example_header.hpp`.
 Libraries you don't want packaged must be specified in a protected block, check out the example.
 This block will allow language servers to function properly while you develop the source, and prevent cpack from packaging system headers, which would prevent portability.

 ~~~shell
 $ cat example_main_source.cpp